 Create a sweet handmade wreath for your home!
 Pillow wreaths are perfect for beginner sewers and great for using up favorite fabric scraps.
-Free template!
+Learn how to make one and grab the free template to get started.

 Hello!
 Today I’m excited to share a new pillow wreath I created for this fall.
 I love pillow wreaths!
 They are great for using up fabric scraps and can be customized for any holiday, season, sport’s team or event depending on the fabrics used.